paletispreddy/siva_prasad_reddy/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Waves Networks

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+This is testing webpage to understand how to design a home page for a wbsite